deepset-ai/haystack/docs/_src/api/api/extractor.md

 ```

 This function allows the extraction of entities out of a list of strings or a list of lists of strings.

+The only difference between this function and `self.extract` is that it has additional logic to handle a
+list of lists of strings.

 **Arguments**: